laszloth/awesomewm-config/README.md

 - [ ] then show base net if on click

 ## deleted
-- [ ] remove relative volume handling [reason: much slower and complicated due to callbacks]
+- [x] remove relative volume handling [much slower and complicated due to callbacks]